Want to transfer to Nichols? We’ll make it easy.

 Empowered by the experiences and skills they've found at Nichols, our graduates make an impact in business and in their community.
 They leave here career-ready, and ready to lead.
 That's why we're committed to making your transfer process as easy as possible.
 Because we believe our opportunities are worth making a change for.

-And if you're a student at an area community college, we just made your transfer process even easier–and completely seamless.
-Through our ABLE initiative, students attending one of our partnering community colleges can transfer their entire associate's degree to Nichols and finish their bachelor's degree here –and graduate on time.
-You can hear all about it in this brief informational video.
+If you're a student at an area community college, we just made your transfer process even easier–and completely seamless.
+Through our ABLE initiative, students attending one of our partnering community colleges can transfer their entire associate's degree to Nichols and finish their bachelor's degree here at an affordable rate.
+Hear all about it in this brief informational video or read more on our community college transfer programs.

 We accept applications throughout the year and there is no fee to apply.
 Applicants will need to submit the following information: